 Note 3: Students should be aware that many Theatre courses at the 200 level and above have specific prerequisites.

 The Theatre department participates in UFV's Work Study program.
-Contact the Career Centre for more information.
+Contact the Centre for Experiential and Career Education for more information.